 Corno di Toro: 68 days.
 Italian bull’s horn, 8 inches long, ripens to a deep red, delicious fresh or grilled.
 Prolific tall plant.

 Fehr Ozon Paprika: 70 days.
 5 inches long, on compact plants.
-Ripens from yellow to red, with very sweet flesh and just a touch of heat.
+Pepper ripens from yellow to red, with very sweet flesh and just a touch of heat.
 Mature peppers can be grilled or used fresh, but are traditionally dried and ground into a sweet paprika powder.

 Giant Aconcagua: 70 days.
 These pepper with flavor as sweet as apples.
 Oblong fruit grows up to a huge 12 inches long and is produced in great abundance.
 Delicious in salads, stuffed, stir-fried or roasted and peeled.
 Can be enjoyed at the light green stage, but is sweetest when fully ripened to red.
 NEW FOR 2019.